Frequently Asked Questions

 No.

-N0, self-nominations are not permitted.
-Applications may be submitted through the nomination of third parties.
+N0, self-nominations are not permitted and will be excluded.
+Applications should be submitted by third parties.

-Yes, any organisation, institution or individual may nominate more than one candidate for the Gulbenkian Prize for Humanity.
+Yes, any organisation or individual may nominate more than one candidate for the Gulbenkian Prize for Humanity.

-Yes of course, however the number of times a candidate is nominated is not a criterion taken into account in the selection.
+Yes, however the number of times a candidate is nominated is not a criterion taken into account in the Jury's selection.

-Yes, the Gulbenkian Prize for Humanity is a prize of international scope.
+Yes, the Gulbenkian Prize for Humanity is of international scope.
 Nominations from all over the world are welcome.

 No, that is not possible.